MQahawish/nanoGPT-music/README.md

 A demonstration video of the project is available in a ZIP file named "Video Demonstration."
 Download it to see the project in action.

+## The model is not uploaded in the repo due to size .

 ## Note on Commits :exclamation: